 Sorry, but there’s just no point thrashing it out in the gym every day if you’re going to feed your body on garbage.
 Eating processed food does two things to your body – it ensures you maintain higher fat levels than are necessary (or healthy) and it deprives your body of the nutrients it needs to ensure maximum muscle growth.

-Watch what you eat, maintain your macros and focus on real, whole foods.
+Watch what you eat, maintain your macros, and focus on real, whole foods.
 Your overall health will thank you for it, and your muscle growth will speed up as soon as you make the switch.
-Get a personalized Macro Coach to help guide you with your diet.

 4. Swap ‘junk food fat’ for ‘healthy fat’